Tristan Thompson Breaks Silence On Social Media For First Time Since Cheating Allegations, Birth Of Daughter

 As the Inquisitr reported a few weeks ago, Thompson found himself in hot water after the Daily Mail released a video of what appears to be the Cleveland Cavaliers star kissing a girl at a club in New York City.
 Other videos also surfaced of Thompson kissing two girls at a nightclub back in October.

-Since then, Thompson and Kardashian have welcomed their daughter, True Thompson, to the world but the NBA star has remained silent on social media — until now.
+Since then, Thompson and Kardashian have welcomed their daughter, True Thompson, to the world, but the NBA star has remained silent on social media — until now.

 In a post last night, following the playoff game between Thompson’s Cleveland Cavaliers and the Indiana Pacers, Tristan celebrated the win.